Book 16

 A) Answer these questions:

-1. What did Mrs Edwards see one Saturday?
+1. What did Mrs Edwards see in town one Saturday?

-2. What did the policeman ask the crowd?
+4. What question did the policeman ask the crowd?

 B) Which words in the story mean the opposite of: